-He stared across the water at the Miami skyline but saw only an unfocused blur, lost in thought until the gentle flutter of a
+He stared across the water at the Miami skyline but saw only an unfocused blur, lost in thought until the gentle flutter of a colorful

-colorful sail slid in front of his view and made him alert to his surroundings.
+sail slid in front of his view and made him alert to his surroundings.
 He stood on a pier between two rusty freighters of foreign flags.
 His mind entranced with thought and his body numb with pain.
-He
+He curiously

-curiously watching the sailboat pursue the wind and wondering if he should throw in the towel and buy a windbag boat so he could spend his weekends lazily sailing around Lake Como near his home in Italy, rather than
+watching the sailboat pursue the wind and wondering if he should throw in the towel and buy a windbag boat so he could spend his weekends lazily sailing around Lake Como near his home in Italy, rather than racing

-racing around the globe on the UIM Offshore Racing Circuit.
+around the globe on the UIM Offshore Racing Circuit.

 He couldn't get the recording of the past few days to stop playing in his mind.
-Every time he relived the race in his head, a
+Every time he relived the race in his head, a bead of

-lived with every few weeks for most of the year.
+with every few weeks for most of the year.
 He was accustomed to the pain and never complained; but he wasn't accustomed to losing, especially by something so stupid as running out of gas with a full lap to go.
+He

-He was far more accustomed to the sting of champagne sprayed in his eyes and fending off race groupies clawing for his attention.
+was far more accustomed to the sting of champagne sprayed in his eyes and fending off race groupies clawing for his attention.
 After two years as the UIM World Champion, Key West had beaten his body and soul.
 The

 boat was still in good shape, it just needed fuel; but he needed more than fuel, he needed to win.
 While racing in Key West, he endured one of the most grueling events he'd ever entered, and lost.
 The loss was